margo/specification/system-design/app-interoperability/workload-orchestration-agent.md

 **Application Deployment Specification**

-To ensure interoperability between the Orchestration Software and the Edge device, Margo intends to define the Application Deployment specification.
+To ensure interoperability between the Orchestration Software and the Edge device, Margo defines the Application Deployment specification.
 This deployment specification represents the application desired state the WOS would like the Device to apply and become the current state.

 > **Investigation Needed:** Further Investigation needed on the content regarding deployment for Docker Compose applications.